-Valero has refining, wholesale and/or retail operations in Aruba, Canada, Ireland, the UK, and the US.
-In 2012 the US accounted for 73% of the company's total revenues.
+Valero has refining and wholesale operations in Aruba, Canada, Ireland, the UK, and the US.
+In 2013 the US accounted for 73% of the company's total revenues.

 Sales and Marketing

 The company markets branded and unbranded refined products on a wholesale basis through an extensive bulk and rack marketing network.
-Valero sells refined products through 1,880 company-owned and leased retail sites in the US and Canada and 5,450 branded third-party wholesale sites in Aruba, Canada, Ireland, the UK, and the US.
+Valero sells refined products through 5,600 branded sites in the US, 1,000 branded sites in the UK and Ireland, and 800 branded sites in Canada.
+The company sells ethanol to large customers (primarily refiners and gasoline blenders) under term and spot contracts, and in bulk markets such as New York, Chicago, the US Gulf Coast, Florida, and the US West Coast.

-To get better shareholder returns, in 2013 the company spun off its retail business as an independent public company, CST Brands, Inc. Valero continues to supply fuel to CST Brands' retail sites through long-term supply agreements.
-(Valero subsequently announced it would sell its remaining 20% stake in the company.)
+To get better shareholder returns, in 2013 the company spun off its retail business as an independent public company, CST Brands.
+Valero continues to supply fuel to CST Brands' retail sites through long-term supply agreements.
+(Valero subsequently sold its remaining 20% stake in the company.)

 Valero is also pursuing a long-term strategy of ramping up its profitable businesses in the US while selling about a third of its high-cost North American refineries and other non-core US assets, in order to explore more cost-efficient projects in faster-growing markets in Europe, the Middle East, and Asia.